tonethar/IGME-230-GDD-2017-Fall/notes/http-protocol-intro.md

 You should already be familar with RIT's "banjo" server, which hosts files for http://people.rit.edu

 ## The HTTP Protocol
-HTTP is a protocol which allows the fetching of resources, such as HTML documents.
-It is the foundation of any data exchange on the Web and a client-server protocol, which means requests are initiated by the recipient, usually the Web browser.
+HTTP is a protocol (a system of rules e.g. steps) which allows the fetching of resources, such as HTML documents.
+It is the foundation of any data exchange on the Web and a *client-server* protocol, which means requests are initiated by the recipient, usually the Web browser.

 A complete document is reconstructed from the different sub-documents fetched, for instance text, layout description, images, videos, scripts, and more.